 From this study it was observed that upon collision the flow unsteadiness due to the wall movement appears to be only significant in the case of the straight uniform replica.
-In such a case the unsteady theory of Reynolds (Sec.
-III E) predicts qualitatively the measurements.
-In the case of more physiological vocal folds shapes, a transition between a boundary-layer behavior towards a friction dominated behavior was clearly observed without significant effect of the flow unsteadiness.
+In such a case the unsteady theory of Reynolds (section 3.5) predicts qualitatively the measurements.
+In the case of more physiological vocal folds shapes, a transition between a boundary-layer behaviour towards a friction dominated behaviour was clearly observed without significant effect of the flow unsteadiness.

-It was shown that the boundary layer solution is quite reasonable for $\text{Re}h(h/L)>10$.
+It was shown that the Boundary Layer solution is quite reasonable for $Re_h(h/L)$ > 10.
 In practice such a theory is still quite complex and one may prefer a more simple model to predict flow separation.
-The models of Liljencrants13 or the model of Pelorson2 are easy to implement.
+The models of Liljencrants ([13]) or the model of Pelorson ([2]) are easy to implement.
 When such a simple model is used, the Bernoulli equation corrected for a pressure loss term calculated on the basis of the theory of Reynolds provides a surprisingly accurate approximation.
 Addition of unsteady terms in the equation of Bernoulli will not improve the model.
 Such an unsteady term should certainly not be used if the mass conservation law does account for wall movement.

 It must be noted that in our experiments a complete closure of the glottis could not be simulated due to the surface roughness of the replicas.
 In the case of human phonation one could expect a complete closure due to both the elastic deformation of the tissues and the presence of moisture or of mucus on the folds.
-While the dynamics of the tissues during collision can be studied by means of finite element method as shown recently by Gunter,32 the possible presence of moisture seems another potentially important aspect.
+While the dynamics of the tissues during collision can be studied by means of Finite Element Method as shown recently by Gunter ([31]), the possible presence of moisture seems another potentially important aspect.
 The movement of water driven by the colliding folds is expected to involve strong inertial effects due to the relatively large density of water.
-Therefore a complete and accurate physical model for the closure of the vocal folds might involve more than an interaction between an airflow and dry elastic tissues.
+Therefore a complete and accurate physical model for the closure of the vocal folds might involve more than an interaction beween an airflow and dry elastic tissues.
+AKNOWLEDGMENTS: Part of this work was supported by grant EURODOC from the Rhone-Alpes region (SAFIR number 99009385), by grant VAN GOGH from the French Ministry of National Education, Research and Technology (number 01381XE) and by grant from French and Dutch national centers for scientific reasearch (CNRS and NWO) (number DRI-EUR 99/NWO/NLD).
+The authors thank Dr Anna Barney for her helpful comments and suggestions.
+The authors wish also to thank H. Koolmes and F. Van Uittert from Technical University of Eindhoven for their help in the design of the experimental set-up.